 Interaction plots for the go-to-bed time and wake-up time with the interaction effect of age and sex are shown in Figure 8.
 The age-related effect on sleeping time differed between men and women.
 The interaction between age and sex was significant for wake-up time (the curves cross), but not for go-to-bed time (the curves are parallel).
 Men tended to wake up earlier as they aged.
 This tendency was milder among women.
 For go-to-bed time, the relationship was almost the same between men and women.
 The interaction effect of age and region is significant in both the wake-up- and go-to-bed-time models.
-Respondents aged 30-60 years in central Vietnam go to bed and wake up in the time just in between those aged > 60 years and those aged < 30 years.
-While those in southern Vietnam wake up later, like those aged > 60 years.
+Respondents aged 30-60 years in central Vietnam go to bed and wake up in the time just in between those aged < 30 years, those in northern Vietnam wake up earlier, like those aged < 60 years.
 The same trend was observed in the go-to-bed-time model.